sydneysteele03/project-3/README.md

 # project-3
-Project 3 for Mirtha, Sydney and Netsanet
+Project 3 for Mirtha and Sydney

 PLAN FOR PROJECT:
 1. Clean datasets first to narrow down to columns we want